Skip to main content

 To truly ascertain the compliance of your employer’s wellness program, you must look beyond the surface-level benefits and examine the program’s architecture and data-handling protocols.
 This requires a shift in perspective, from that of a participant to that of an auditor.

-The central pillar of this investigation is understanding the two primary types of defined under HIPAA’s nondiscrimination rules ∞ participatory and health-contingent.
+The central pillar of this investigation is understanding the two primary types of wellness programs defined under HIPAA’s nondiscrimination rules ∞ participatory and health-contingent.
 The design of your program will dictate the specific compliance requirements it must meet.

 Participatory wellness programs are those that do not require an individual to meet a health-related standard to earn a reward.
 Examples include a program that offers a gym membership reimbursement or provides a reward for completing a health risk assessment, regardless of the answers.